numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ``numpy.matrix`` type which defines ``*`` to mean matrix multiplication, even though this type is buggy and heavily deprecated by the rest of the numpy community for the fragmentation that it causes.
-This pedagogical use case is the *only* reason ``numpy.matrix`` has not been deprecated.
+This pedagogical use case is, in fact, the *only* reason ``numpy.matrix`` has not been deprecated.
 Adding ``@`` will benefit both beginning and advanced users with better syntax; and furthermore, it will allow both groups to standardize on the same notation from the